vulcandth/polished-atlas/README.md

 2. Generate neighborhood connection manifests for each rendered palette.
 3. Extract warp metadata for every map.
-4. Run `npm ci` and `npm run build` inside `web/atlas/` to produce `dist/` with the upstream version injected into the UI.
+4. Run `npm ci` and `npm run build` inside `web/atlas/` to produce `dist/` with the upstream polishedcrystal version injected into the UI and an atlas version used for cache-busting.

 See `docs/development.md` for deeper operational guidance and troubleshooting tips.